 I found my pace and the first 10km went really well.
 Taupo is a beautiful place to go to regardless of what you’re doing there!
-At 11km I spotted the “M dot” ironman pace distances etched in the pavement which roused me a bit – my dream is to one day complete a full ironman.
+At 11km I spotted the “M dot” ironman pace distances etched on the pavement which roused me a bit – my dream is to one day complete a full Ironman.

 At 14km I hit a wall.
 My feet hurt, my cut foot hurt and my knees hurt.
 At 16km I made myself run 900m and then walk 100m.
 And at the “ding” of my Garmin watch advising me I had reached another kilometre off the top, I made myself run again.

 Those last few kilometres were tough – especially running on cobblestones.
-However the views across the lake where breath-taking and with the Event Centre in sight at 19km I was determined to wobble all the way home.
+However, the views across the lake were breathtaking and with the Event Centre in sight at 19km I was determined to wobble all the way home.
 I ran my mantra through my head “nothing is impossible to the willing mind”.

 The last 400m to the finish line presented a nasty challenge of an uphill climb to the finish line and I was determined not to walk and to get my tail up there to finish my race.

-I completed my second ever half marathon (my first was in 2007).
-I completed it in 2:52:24 and achieved my 3 race goals – I kept my pace at 8min/km more than 80%, I completed it in under 3 hours.
+I completed my second-ever half marathon (my first was in 2007).
+I completed it at 2:52:24 and achieved my 3 race goals – I kept my pace at 8min/km more than 80%, and I completed it in under 3 hours.
 And I finished!

 I later discovered this was my new PB!!
 My 2007 attempt was 2:59:54.
 Oh yes!

-Post event, suffering only from very sore knees and some impressive blisters, I can only say a huge thanks to Coach Ray for setting my training targets, for all the encouragement and feedback, and in keeping things moving forward despite the logistics I’ve been juggling.
+Post-event, suffering only from very sore knees and some impressive blisters, I can only say a huge thanks to Coach Ray for setting my training targets, for all the encouragement and feedback, and for keeping things moving forward despite the logistics I’ve been juggling.

 My next half is the Tauranga Half in September and I’m aiming for a sub- 2 hours 45 finish Watch this space…